 The Rancher is outfitted with Husqvarna’s X-Torq engine, designed to use fuel efficiently and reduce emissions.
 It pumps out 3.62 horsepower using a 3.68 cubic inch displacement.
 As they say, ain’t no replacement for displacement!
-So this saw has the chops for the cleanup I have to do.
+This saw has ample power to make short work of big wood.
 It uses a forged, three-piece crankshaft.

 In addition to the air purge feature, the Husqvarna’s air system uses centrifugal motion to remove particles before they reach the air filter.
 The idea is that you don’t have to clean the air filter as often, and better airflow means extended engine life.